Where to Eat Out in London

 • Eaton Mess: A traditional English dessert consisting of a mixture of strawberries, broken meringue, and whipped double cream.
 It takes its name from the famous public school in Berkshire.

-• Clotted Cream: A thick cream made by heating full fat cow's milk in a water bath, then cooling it slowly.
+• Clotted Cream: A thick cream made by heating full-fat cow's milk in a water bath, then cooling it slowly.
 It is an essential part of a cream tea.

 English tea